Read This First

 Prompt 2: What actions can be taken to mitigate the weaknesses of synthetic data?

-The section turns on Actions to Mitigate the Weaknesses of Synthetic Data.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Actions to Mitigate the Weaknesses of Synthetic Data in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Actions to Mitigate the Weaknesses of Synthetic Data, Elabortate on the strengths and weakness of using synthetic AI data, and Strengths of Using Synthetic AI Data to Train LLMs.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Actions to Mitigate the Weaknesses of Synthetic Data, Elabortate on the strengths and weakness of using synthetic AI data, and Strengths of Using Synthetic AI Data to Train LLMs in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Hybrid Datasets